rtlab1417/STM32_intro_shared/README.md

 ## First Project
 Refer to the module.
 [Teaching Module](STM32_Intro.pdf)
+Jump to: 9 First Project - Create A New Project

 Create the first project.
 Check for readiness if STM32CubeIDE, MCU and ST-Link (ISP) are ready!